2009–10 UEFA Champions League knockout phase: Final

-The final was played on 22 May 2010 at the Santiago Bernabéu Stadium in Madrid, Spain.
+The final was contested by Germany's Bayern Munich and Italy's Inter Milan.
+It was played on 22 May 2010 at the Santiago Bernabéu Stadium in Madrid, Spain.
+The stadium, home of Real Madrid, had hosted three previous European Cup finals, in 1957, 1969 and 1980.
 A draw was held on 19 March 2010, after the quarter-final and semi-final draws, to determine the "home" team for administrative purposes.
-It was contested by Germany's Bayern Munich and Italy's Inter Milan.
-The stadium, home of Real Madrid, had hosted three previous European Cup finals, in 1957, 1969 and 1980.
 It was the first time that a UEFA Champions League final was played on a Saturday night.
 England's Howard Webb was appointed to referee the final.
-The two clubs competing in the Final had each won their domestic league and cup competitions, meaning that the winner would become only the sixth club in Europe to have achieved a continental treble, and the first such club from their respective countries.
+The two clubs competing in the final had each won their domestic league and cup competitions, meaning that the winner would become only the sixth club in Europe to win a continental treble, and the first club from their respective countries.
 It was also the second consecutive treble, following that of Barcelona in the previous season.